 When I make the statement, “Forgiveness is not a choice,” I always get pushback from people who think I’m saying something else.
 What they think I’m saying is, “Hey, you know what would be fun?
 Why don’t you hang on to your hurt on purpose and refuse to forgive the person who hurt you, even though you so totally could forgive them if you wanted to?
 Doesn’t that sound great?”
 The Forgiveness Instinct.
 Early on the morning of October, 26, 2001, 25-year-old Chante Mallard was driving home along Interstate 820, just southeast of Fort Worth, Texas, after a long night of partying.

 Fatigue, combined with the many substances in her bloodstream—alcohol, marijuana, ecstasy—had impaired her judgment and slowed her reaction time.
 As she rounded the horseshoe-shaped curve to merge onto Route 287, Mallard drove her car straight into a man who had been walking along the dark highway.
 Gregory Biggs, 37 years old, was catapulted onto the hood of Mallard’s car.
 His head and upper body went crashing through the windshield and landed on the passenger side floorboard.
 His legs remained trapped inside the windshield.
 With all of the drugs and the noise and the broken glass, Mallard was so disoriented at first that she didn’t even know that a human being was stuck in her windshield.
-A female chimpanzee (right) kisses a male as they reconcile after a fight.
-Both of those assumptions are wrong.
+What Forgiveness Means.